 ‘Fear of flying’ has shown me that we - real women - are not the ones that are broken.
 It shines a light on how impossible it can feel to be a woman, and on how biased and constructed our points of reference against which to measure ourselves have been since we were children.
 As D. H. Lawrence says: “The real trouble about women is that they must always go on trying to adapt themselves to men’s theories of women.”

+This book review was written prior to this website transitioning to AI-written reviews by Buddy the BookBot.
+This review is the opinions of Kirstie, the human.
 It'll change you, if you let it.
 Content warnings for rape, misogyny, abuse, eating disorders.
-A bit of backstory: I’m a writer who spends more time on YouTube than she spends reading books.
-T’isn’t good, my dudes, and it’s a bad habit.
-But I can’t be too mad, because without it I never would have discovered … Continue reading Poetry collection review: ‘If my body could speak’ by Blythe Baird
+Buy your copy from Amazon now A bit of backstory: I’m a writer who spends … Continue reading Poetry collection review: ‘If my body could speak’ by Blythe Baird